New Normal: Frequent Catastrophic Flooding

 different pathways for future human emissions of greenhouse

 gases.
-In their summary, they only reported conclusions based
+But in their summary, they reported conclusions based

-on one pathway leading to the "most dangerous outcomes"
+only on the one pathway leading to the "most dangerous outcomes"

 in which industrial societies do not limit greenhouse gases